 In August 2018, the Company entered into a Loan and Security Agreement ("LSA") with Silicon Valley Bank ("SVB"), pursuant to which the Company may borrow up to \$20.0 million, issuable in three separate tranches of \$7.5 million ("Term Loan A"), \$7.5 million ("Term Loan B") and \$5.0 million ("Term Loan C"), collectively referred to as the Term Loans.
 The Term Loan A became available to the Company at the effective date of the LSA on August 31, 2018 and the Company borrowed the \$7.5 million under the Term Loan A on that date, receiving the cash proceeds on September 5, 2018.
 Term Loan B was immediately available commencing on the effective date of the LSA and ending on the earlier of 1) August 31, 2019, and 2) the occurrence of an event of default.
 The Company borrowed the \$7.5 million under Term Loan B on November 19, 2018.
 Term Loan C was not drawn.
 The Term Loans had an interest-only period that commenced upon the borrowing of each tranche of the Term Loans with interest due and payable upon the first day of each month.
 The interest-only period ended August 31, 2020.
 The Company was required to make a final payment equal to 5.5% of the original aggregate principal amount of the Term Loans at maturity, which was accrued over the term of the debt arrangements.
 The Term Loans had a maturity date of February 1, 2023.
 In connection with the LSA, the Company issued two separate warrants, each to purchase up to 486,381 shares of Series C Preferred Stock at an exercise price of \$0.514 per share, to SVB and Life Science Loans II, LLC (life science loan sector of SVB).
-The number of shares subject to the warrant are dependent on whether Term Loan A, Term Loan B and Term Loan A and Term Loan B. The warrants expire August 31, 2028.
+The number of shares subject to the warrant are dependent on whether Term Loan A, Term Loan B and Term Loan C are drawn.
+The number of shares subject to each warrant as of June 30, 2021 and December 31, 2020, was 364,786 in connection with the Term Loan A and Term Loan B. The warrants expire August 31, 2028.